YuSugihara/QTL-seq/README.md

 `-b2` : FASTQs of bulk 1.
 Please input pair-end reads separated by comma.
 FASTQs can be gzipped.

-`-n1` : number of individuals in mutant bulk 1.
+`-n1` : number of individuals in bulk 1.

-`-n2` : number of individuals in mutant bulk 2.
+`-n2` : number of individuals in bulk 2.

 `-o` : name of output directory.
 Specified name cannot exist.